nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_patient.md

 The consumer system:

-- SHALL have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
+- **SHALL** have previously resolved the organisation's FHIR endpoint base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- SHALL have previously traced the patient's NHS number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service
+- **SHALL** have previously traced the patient's NHS number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service
-- SHALL have previously [resolved the logical ID of the patient](https://nhsconnect.github.io/gpconnect/foundations_use_case_find_a_patient.html) on the server using the NHS number
+- **SHALL** have previously [resolved the logical ID of the patient](https://nhsconnect.github.io/gpconnect/foundations_use_case_find_a_patient.html) on the server using the NHS number

 ## API use case ##

-This specification describes a single use cases.
+This page describes a single use case.
 For complete details and background, please see the [Foundations Capability Bundle](foundations.html).

 ## Security ##